 Pregnancy testing prior to vaccination

 UK Health Security Agency (UKHSA – formerly known as PHE) Immunisation Against Infectious Disease (the Green Book) advises that routine questioning about last menstrual period and/or pregnancy testing is not required before offering the vaccine.
-Women who are planning pregnancy or in the immediate postpartum can be vaccinated with a suitable product for their age and clinical risk group.
+Women who are pregnant, planning pregnancy or in the immediate postpartum can be vaccinated with a suitable product.

 Fertility and pre-conception Covid-19 vaccine advice

 Vaccination during pregnancy

 The Green book advises that there is no known risk associated with giving inactivated, recombinant viral or bacterial vaccines or toxoids during pregnancy.
 Since inactivated vaccines cannot replicate, they cannot cause infection in either the mother or the foetus.